Facebook Data Scientist Interview Guide

 Check out our previous post on Facebook Data Scientist Position Guide to find out what it means to be a data scientist at Facebook.

 The thorough analysis of Facebook’s data science interview questions in this article has been conducted with the intent of aiding you in becoming a member of the Facebook data science team.
 We have managed to categorize all 193 questions into 8 different sections and have conducted a detailed examination of each of the categories, along with the overall breakdown of questions themselves.
-The most tested technical concepts have been covered, along with specific examples of interview questions in order to get a better understanding of what the interview process would look like.
+The most tested technical concepts have been covered, along with specific examples of data science interview questions in order to get a better understanding of what the interview process would look like.
 Special emphasis has been put on coding questions, as they make up almost half of all the questions being asked in Facebook interviews.

 As Facebook keeps growing and maintains its social media market dominance, it is understandable why the company constantly expands its data science teams around the world, and why they attract more applications with every job posting.
 We hope this article has proven to be a valuable resource in your journey to becoming a data scientist at Facebook and we wish you all the luck with working there in the future.